SMART & Lean Goals with the Lean Playbook

 Outcome: Pivoted to a meeting assistant tool.
 Saved 6 months building the wrong product.

-Track all your validation experiments, results, and learnings in one place, making it easy to see which hypotheses were validated and which led to pivots.
+Track all your validation experiments, results, and learnings in one place.

 Best Practices for Goal Setting